-All employees will receive monthly safety training.
-The date and topic of the training will be posted as part of the training schedule for 2002.
-The county should include the training schedule as part of the Accident Prevention Plan.
+All employees will receive periodic safety training.
+The date and topic of the training will be posted prior to each training meeting.
+The county shall include the training schedule as part of the Accident Prevention Plan.

 All employees assigned to attend a training session must demonstrate competency and retention of the minimal acceptable information prior to returning to any job assignment